Meet the Team

 What do you love most about working for the Rollins Center and its Cox Campus?

 I love the opportunity to learn every day from and alongside a team of passionate people.
-I am grateful to have the opportunity to advocate for young dual learners every day.
+I am grateful to have the opportunity to advocate for young dual language learners every day.
 We want to send a strong message that first language and culture are gifts and must be seen as assets.
 My absolute favorite part of the work are the moments I get to be with young children having meaningful conversations, sharing stories, and tuning-in to their world.

 Why are you passionate about educational equity?